Webster Booth and Anne Ziegler were very popular and attracted a legion of fans who followed them for a variety of reasons.

 Anne and Jean in Penrhyn Bay before going to the Royal Northern College, Manchester for prize winners’ concert for the Webster Booth prize.

 Another fan was Pamela Davies (née James).
 She mentioned in her book Do You Remember Anne Ziegler and Webster Booth? that she and her fellow teaching students gathered round the radio to listen to the Victory Royal Command Performance in November 1945 to hear Anne and Webster singing.
-She made extensive notes of all their radio appearances.
+She made extensive notes of all their radio appearances and the concerts she attended.

 Anne and Webster went on an extensive concert tour of New Zealand and Australia in 1948.
 Anne wrote in Duet: “I had an admirer in Christchurch who brought me flowers every day we were there.
 They were freesias, of the beautiful big New Zealand variety.
 Her name was Margaret Richardson, and she has since come over to England and obtained a job in New Zealand House.”